Oath Keepers

 Oath Keepers were present wearing military fatigues during the 2014 and 2015 unrest in Ferguson, Missouri, when members armed with semi-automatic rifles roamed streets and rooftops.

-Members of the group participated in the January 6 United States Capitol attack.
-By September 2021, twenty members had been indicted for federal crimes, with four pleading guilty.
+By September 2021, twenty members had been indicted for federal crimes related to the January 2021 Capitol attack, with four pleading guilty.

 The organization was subpoenaed by the House Select Committee on the January 6 Attack in November 2021.
 Eleven members of the organization, including its founder and leader Stewart Rhodes, were indicted for seditious conspiracy in January 2022.
-By late April 2022, 2 of those 11 indicted Oath Keepers had pled guilty to seditious conspiracy, and another member who had not been named in the initial indictment pled guilty to the same charges on May 4, 2022.
-A jury found Rhodes and one co-defendant guilty of seditious conspiracy on November 29, 2022.
-Four more Oath Keepers were convicted of seditious conspiracy by a separate jury two months later, bringing the total convicted of this rare charge to nine.
+Nine were convicted of this rare charge, as follows: By late April, two of the indicted members had pleaded guilty to it, and a third member who had not been named in the initial indictment pleaded guilty to it on May 4.
+On November 29, a jury found Rhodes and one co-defendant guilty of it.
+Four more Oath Keepers were convicted of it by a separate jury two months later.

+Writing in August 2025 for The New York Times, Alan Feuer said that the Oath Keepers "barely exists anymore.
+Its founder, Stewart Rhodes, no longer appears in public as often as he once did at far-right demonstrations or standoffs with the government."
+However, in November 2025, Rhodes told The Gateway Pundit that he would be relaunching and rebuilding the Oath Keepers.